 At Twiss Green Community Primary, we believe that high-quality history lessons inspire children to want to know more about the past and to think and act as historians.
-Through cross-curricular themes, children have opportunities to investigate and interpret the past, understand chronology, build an overview of Britain’s past as well as that of the wider world, and to be able to communicate historically.
+Children have opportunities to investigate and interpret the past, understand chronology, build an overview of Britain’s past as well as that of the wider world, and to be able to communicate historically.
 We make links with our locality, wherever possible.
 We teach skills and knowledge as set out in the National curriculum and ensure that is accessible for all.

 A good knowledge and understanding of people, events and contexts from a range of historical periods, including significant events in Britain’s past.